Statement on the Transition of the National Roster of Environmental Conflict Resolution Professionals

-The Udall Foundation is pleased to announce that 55 students from 50 colleges and universities have been selected as 2019 Udall Scholars.
-A 14-member independent review committee selected this year's group of Udall Scholars on the basis of commitment to careers in the environment, Native health care, or Tribal public policy; leadership potential; record of public service; and academic achievement.
+The Morris K. Udall and Stewart L. Udall Foundation (Udall Foundation) is pleased to announce that 55 students from 42 colleges and universities have been selected as 2021 Udall Scholars.
+A 20-member independent review committee selected this year's group of Udall Scholars on the basis of commitment to careers in the environment, Tribal public policy, or Native health care; leadership potential; record of public service; and academic achievement.
 The review committee also awarded 55 Honorable Mentions.

 Gerlak Appointed as Acting Director of Udall Center

 Andrea K. Gerlak, University of Arizona research professor in the Udall Center for Studies in Public Policy and professor in the School of Geography, Development and Environment, has been named acting director of the Udall Center.